iNEXT aims to translate fundamental structural biology research into bio-scientific applications. iNEXT…

-- Stimulate access for non-structural biologists.
+- Stimulates access for non-structural biologists.

 - Promoting drug development by enabling ligand fragment screening methods for the discovery of chemical probes and hits.